Endeios/Kerberos-LDAP/README.md

 # How to use kerberos to authenticate to LDAP in Java

-This article describes how one can use Kerberos to authenticate to an LDAP service It requires that one knows [how kerberos works](https://cyberx.tech/kerberos-authentication/) and some basic java programming.
+This article describes how one can use Kerberos to authenticate to an LDAP service.
+It requires that one knows [how kerberos works](https://cyberx.tech/kerberos-authentication/) and some basic java programming.
 This app is not for web app kerberos authentication: if you need that please go to [Baeldung](https://www.baeldung.com/spring-security-kerberos-integration)